-Crochet Yarn: Choosing the Best Yarn for your Crochet Patterns
+Solved: Best Yarn for Crochet

 Just over four years ago I decided to pick up a crochet hook and try detangling a skein of yarn.
 I'll be honest; I had no idea what I was doing.

 You also need to know what kind of crochet yarn you're working with in order to choose the right hook size for the best outcome of your project.
 Once you've got the right tools for your project, you can start working on crocheting the perfect scarf, hat, or whatever you plan to make.

-Crochet Yarn Basics
+Hank vs Skein: Crochet Yarn Basics

 I'm sure you're wondering how to choose the proper yarn for your crochet patterns.
 I don't blame you - there are SO many options!
 Well, let's start with the basics.
 Yarn can be called a skein, a hank or a ball.
 Most yarn that you'll buy at a bigger yarn or craft store will come in skeins or balls, while

 A ball of yarn is yarn that's wrapped up in a ball, as the name suggests.
 It's round, and you can pull from within the ball or from the outside to start crocheting.

 A skein of yarn is similar to a ball, except it is a more oval shape.
 You can still pull from within the skein to start crocheting or work from the outside end.

 A hank of yarn is yarn that's been wound into a larger ring of yarn.
 It's then twisted to keep it from tangling.
 When you receive a hank of yarn, you'll need to wind it into a ball or skein before you start using it (or risk a tangled headache).

 When first learning how to crochet I suggest you start out with cheap crochet yarn as you're probably going to make a lot of mistakes.
 You'll either leave the mistakes or you'll rip them out and start over, aka frog it (rip it, rip it).